SicuramenteDave/SicuramenteDave/README.md

 - 👀 I’m interested in Software Developer
 - 🌱 I’m currently learning Computer Science
 - 💞️ I’m working with GoldenLion SRL
-- 📫 How to reach me g.boccanfuso@goldenlion.it
+- 📫 How to reach me d.boccanfuso@goldenlion.it

 <!---
 SicuramenteDave/SicuramenteDave is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.